 Dip coating is very similar to dip molding in that they both involve immersing a part in liquid and removing it.
-However, dip coating is not used to create new parts but rather to modify an existing metal part by adding a new layer of material to the outside of it.
+However, it is not used to create new parts but rather to modify an existing metal part by adding a new layer of material to the outside of it.
 It begins by cleaning the item to ensure no debris or oils are present, which would weaken the bond.
 Then it is dipped – the thicker the desired coating, the more time the item is left in the liquid.
 Finally, the part is heated, and as it cools, the new outer layer solidifies.

 Advantages of dip coating include: